knative/serving/docs/spec/normative_examples.md

 spec:
   ...  # same as before
 status:
   # the latest created and ready to serve.
-Watched by service
+Watched by route
   latestReadyRevisionName: abc
   # latest created revision
   latestCreatedRevisionName: abc